stuartstaniford/permaplan/docs/open-landscape-description-format.md

 ### Gables

+A gable represents a rectangular box with a gable roof above it.
+By convention, when the angleFromNorth is zero, the box has its south-west corner at the position vector, and it's roof-line is oriented north-south.
+Multiple gable objects can be combined to form cross-shaped buildings, dormers, etc (again recalling that we are not attempting to support interior rending of buildings).

 The example below shows an object which represents an individual gable that is part of a building.

 ```